hivert/Adjoint/README.md

   Another example with commutative monoids: https://github.com/hivert/Adjoint/blob/55353be6bbf1e8e086ee9cf977844a9cb67fb40d/theories/algcat.v#L2488-L2506 I learned a lot about natural transformation doing that :-)

+- It is not clear if higher order inheritance can be properly set-up.
+By that I mean diamond inheritance with different numbers of parameters.
+The example I have in mind is natural isomorphism.
+For a fixed category, I have a structure `{isom a -> b}` that inherits from `{hom a -> b}`.
+Also, a natural transformation is a structure whose key is a
+  `phi : forall a, {hom F a -> G a}`.
+I didn't manage to properly define a natural isomorphisms interface for a `psi` which both inherits from natural transformation, and ensure that `forall a, psi a : {isom F a -> G a}` typecheck.

 - I'm not good at putting the proper locking at the proper place.
 There are place in the proof where one strive to avoid calling `/=`.
 TODO : find some